NihalAhmadKhan/pinterest-clone-django/README.md

 8. Start the server: `python manage.py runserver`
 9. You should now be able to access the application by visiting: [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

-## How to Contribute

-I welcome contributions to enhance and customize this Pinterest clone.
-If you would like to contribute, please follow these steps:

-1. Fork the repository on GitHub.
-2. Create a new branch with a descriptive name for your feature or bug fix.
-3. Make the necessary changes in your branch.
-4. Test your changes thoroughly.
-5. Commit your changes and push them to your forked repository.
-6. Submit a pull request, clearly describing the changes you have made.

-## License

-This Pinterest clone is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the terms of the license.

-Feel free to explore, contribute, and customize this Pinterest clone according to your needs!